 The Elder Scrolls Online was released in 2014 and originally a subscription was required in order to play.
 Over the years the model of the game evolved into a buy-to-play with the subscription becoming optional providing a pay-for-convenience experience.

-In the following article we are going to take a look at what the ESO Plus subscription provides the player and come to a verdict wether it’s worth your money or not.
-Let’s beging:
+In the following article, we are going to take a look at what the ESO Plus subscription can provide you with, and answer the ultimate question: Is ESO Plus worth it?

 Table of Contents